-White House official criticizes Trump call, decries 'cowardly' attacks
+White House official criticizes Trump call, decries attacks on witnesses

 Ahead of his request that Zelenskiy carry out the two investigations, Trump had frozen $391 million in U.S. security aid approved by Congress to help Ukraine combat Russia-backed separatists in the eastern part of the country.

 Trump has repeatedly denied wrongdoing and raged on Twitter against what he calls “a witch hunt” and a “hoax.”

-He said on Monday he might testify before the House Intelligence Committee, which is leading the inquiry.
-Democrats responded with skepticism.
+Two other witnesses were scheduled to testify on Tuesday: Kurt Volker, the former U.S. special envoy to Ukraine and former National Security Council Russia expert Tim Morrison.

-Reporting by Jonathan Landay and Patricia Zengerle; Additional reporting by Mark Hoseball; Editing by Richard Valdmanis and Peter Cooney
+Reporting by Jonathan Landay and Patricia Zengerle; Additional reporting by Mark Hoseball; Editing by Richard Valdmanis and Alistair Bell